dpgaus09/CreatorOS/README.md

 ## For Clients: Getting Your Own Copy

-To get your own copy of the LearnBruh LMS:
+To get your own copy of the CreatorOS LMS:

 1. Create a Replit account if you don't already have one
 2. Request an invite from your vendor to join their Replit Team